Note: This post was originally published in January 2020 and updated in July 2022

 Instead, I focused on being good at my job, finding side hustles and even starting a business.

-Eventually, I resigned from the company I worked for and moved to the US to pursue an MBA degree.
+Eventually, I resigned from the company I worked for and moved across the continent to pursue an MBA degree.

 Shortly after graduation, I landed in London.
 I was saddled with a six-figure student loan, which put my net worth firmly in negative territory.